Skip to main content

 A forest pansy redbud tree with purple flowers

 In the fall, the forest pansy features a warm, red-orange color.
-But come springtime, it’ll flaunt pansy-like flowers that are a pretty lilac color.
+During springtime, this small tree will flaunt pansy-like flowers that are a pretty lilac color.
 It does have specific needs, however.
-Doing best in climate zones 5 through 9, this plant will thrive in bright direct light and weekly watering.
+Doing best in climate zones 5 through 9, this plant will thrive in bright, direct light and weekly watering.
 The forest pansy should be situated in a place where it can’t move around too much — saplings do best with structural support.
+As a tree, it also takes up more room than other plants on this list, so be sure you have space available!

 A field of grape hyacinth